COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Provide all the necessary information to everyone all the time.
 * Continuously collect feedback, and be flexible enough to adjust the process.
 * Automate repeatable tasks and allow technology to increase execution velocity.
-* Technology or the CDO must not be a bottleneck to any of the coordinators.
+* Technology or the CDO (Chief Data Officer) must not be a bottleneck to any of the coordinators.
 * Process must be as efficient as possible to minimize rework and increase accuracy.
 * Break down large chunks of work into smaller ones.
 Operate in short spurts, but allow for full-scope completion all at once.
 * Create infrastructure for future growth and maintenance.